Gromgorgel/FPK-PCR/README.md

 *  The FPK PCR model for the first phase of efficiency decline now has less degrees of freedom, this reduces the variability in the estimates.
 * The Kalman filter is implemented to try to scavange as much information as possible from the groundphase.
 * Kalman covariance is estimated via bootstrap
 * Resec implementation to weed out non-amplification fits.
 Surprisingly, the model will succeed in fitting itselve to random data (no amplification, only noise) surprisingly often.
-When analysing datasets that have a lot of negatives this can highly annoting, hence this threshold.
+When analysing datasets that have a lot of negatives this can be very annoying, hence this threshold.
 *  The start of the model fitting no longer lies at cycle(5%)+1 but now lies at cycle(7.5%), this has further reduced variability in effiency estimates
 *  bootstrap functionality has been added.
 This is implemented via a second function (`phaseboot()`, contained in `FPK-V13-13 (Bootstrap.R`) which is called within the FPK procedure and carries out the actual resampling.
 This makes for a compuationally intensive analysis, but gives you confidence intervals for the parameter estimates.
 Note that both functions (`analyse()`and `phaseboot()`) have to be loaded into the same environment for the bootstrap functionality to work.
 *  debugg option added